Robeson County, North Carolina: Economy

-Robeson County was largely reliant on the textile and tobacco industries throughout much of the 20th century.
-Agriculture predominated in employment in 1960, and the county earned the second-highest agriculture related revenue among all Southern counties, though its per-capita income remained low.
+Robeson County largely relied on the textile and tobacco industries throughout the 20th century.
+Agriculture predominated in employment in 1960, and the county earned the second-highest agriculture-related revenue among all Southern counties, though its per-capita income remained low.
 By 1970, agriculture had been overtaken by manufacturing, and the completion of Interstate 95 within several years accelerated industrialization.
 By 1990, fewer than 2,300 Robesonians worked in agriculture, and manufacturing accounted for a third of the county's employment.

 The tobacco and manufacturing sectors rapidly declined in the 1990s and 2000s, with manufacturing especially adversely impacted by several national free trade agreements.
 The Robeson County Office of Economic Development determined that the implementation of the North American Free Trade Agreement led to the closure of 32 manufacturing facilities and the loss of over 6,000 jobs between 1995 and 2005.
 From 1997 to 2007, the county lost 22,860 acres in farmland.

 Tobacco is still grown in the county, as are corn, soybeans, sorghum, peanuts, and cotton.
 Some local landowners raise pine trees and sell them as timber.
-Poultry farming has also rapidly increased since the 1990s.
-In recent years commercial activity has grown along the Interstate 95 corridor, Chicken processing, pork processing, and the pellet fuel industry have supplanted much of the former textile industry.
+Poultry farming has rapidly increased since the 1990s, making the county the state's fifth-largest poultry producer in 2023.
+In recent years commercial activity has grown along the Interstate 95 corridor.
+Chicken processing, pork processing, and the pellet fuel industry have supplanted much of the former textile industry.
 The significant presence of such high-pollution industries in the county has led some residents to describe the area as a sacrifice zone.

 Health care/social assistance, manufacturing, retail, education, and accommodation/food service are the largest-employing sectors in Robeson County.
-According to the American Community Survey, from 2017 to 2021 the estimated median household income was $36,736.
-Over 26 percent of local residents are impoverished, double the statewide rate, including 39 percent of children.
+In 2022, the median household income was $38,610.
+In 2023, 28 percent of local residents were impoverished, making Robeson one of the poorest counties in the state.
+In its 2024 county economic tier ratings, the North Carolina Department of Commerce classified Robeson as tied with two other counties for the third-most economically distressed county in the state.

 Transportation

-Robeson County is served by Interstate 95, which travels north-south through the county, and Interstate 74 (incomplete), which travels east-west.
+Robeson County is served by Interstate 95, which travels north–south through the county; and Interstate 74 (incomplete), which travels east–west.
 The two routes intersect to the southwest of Lumberton.
 It is also served by U.S. Route 74 (Alt.)
-(Bus.), U.S. Route 301, U.S. Route 501, and North Carolina Highways 20, 41, 71, 72, 83, 130 (Bus.), 211, 295 (to be I-295), 710, 711, and 904.
+(Bus.), US 301, US 501, and North Carolina Highways 20, 41, 71, 72, 83, 130 (Bus.), 211, 295 (to become I-295), 710, 711, and 904.
 County government supports a public transport bus service, the South East Area Transit System.

 Airplane facilities are provided by the Lumberton Municipal Airport in Lumberton.
 The Laurinburg–Maxton Airport, situated in Scotland County near the border with Robeson, serves both the Scotland city of Laurinburg and the Robeson town of Maxton.
 Railroads in Robeson County are operated by CSX Transportation.
 The longest straight stretch of railroad track in the United States, spanning 78.86 miles, passes through Robeson.